 We must also remember that, in tectonically stable areas, the SWL has risen about 0.3 to 0.5 m since Antiquity (Morhange, 2014), so that breakwaters that were stable at that time in shallow water (a few metres water depth) may no longer be stable because larger waves can reach them nowadays.
-This effect is obviously influenced by additional rising or sinking tectonic movements.
+This effect is obviously influenced by additional positive or negative tectonic movements.